scidsg/project-info/hush-line/Whitepaper/DRAFT-whitepaper.md

 ---
-title: "Hush Line: A Flexible and Monetizable Whistleblowing Platform For All Threat Models"
+title: "[DRAFT] –– Hush Line: A Cross-Industry, Open-Source Whistleblowing Platform For Organizations and Individuals"
-subtitle: "A Free and Open-Source Tip Line Product Suite That Meets Users Where They Are"
+subtitle: "A Flexible Product Suite That Meets Users Where They Are"
 author:
   - Glenn Sorrentino
 date: "2024-08-01"